What’s Happening at Donald Trump’s Swearing-in

 Others probably imagined the day a little differently:

-As anti-Trump protests rage in D.C., the crowd appears to be pretty sparse in the back of the Mall:
+As anti-Trump protests rage in D.C., the crowd appears to be pretty sparse in the back of the Mall.
+Which led to a few visual comparisons to Obama’s historic 2009 Inauguration.

 Waiting for the ceremony to begin: